Lost Technology on Steam - User reviews, Price & Information

 Quick menu

-Lost Technology is a simulation game in which over 100 characters comprising a total of 12 different factions battle to conquer each other’s territories.
-The faction chosen at the beginning will determine the conversations and events that occur throughout the game between the player and the other factions.
+Lost Technology is a simulation game in which more than 100 characters belonging to 12 different factions battle to conquer each other’s territories.
+The faction you choose at the beginning will determine the conversations and events that unfold throughout the game between you and other factions.

 Lost Technology is a anime, simulation and indie game developed by Studio 4D and published by PLAYISM.

-Released on August 09th 2017 is available only on Windows in 2 languages: English and Japanese.
+Released on August 09th 2017 is available only on Windows in 3 languages: English, Japanese and Simplified Chinese.

 It has received 559 reviews of which 482 were positive and 77 were negative resulting in a rating of 8.1 out of 10. 😎